vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 This is what is called Vedânta, the Veda-end, the end of the Veda, and this is the religion or the philosophy, whichever you like to call it, that has lived on from about 500 b.c. to the present day.
 If the people of India can be said to have now any system of religion at all—apart from their ancestral sacrifices and their _S_râddhas, and apart from mere caste-observances—it is to be found in the Vedânta philosophy, the leading tenets of which are known, to some extent in every village.[^342] That great revival of religion, which was inaugurated some fifty years ago by Ram-Mohun Roy, and is now known as the Brahma-Samâ_g_, under the leadership of my noble friend Keshub Chunder Sen, was chiefly founded on the Upanishads, and was Vedântic in spirit.
 There is, in fact, an unbroken continuity between the most modern and the most ancient phases of Hindu thought, extending over more than three thousand years.

+[^342]: Major Jacob, "Manual of Hindu Pantheism," Preface.

 To the present day India acknowledges no higher authority in matters of religion, ceremonial, customs, and law than the _Veda_, and so long as India is India, nothing will extinguish that ancient spirit of Vedântism which is breathed by every Hindu from his earliest youth, and pervades in various forms the prayers even of the idolater, the speculations of the philosopher, and the proverbs of the beggar.

 For purely practical reasons therefore—I mean for the very practical object of knowing something of the secret springs which determine the character, the thoughts and deeds of the lowest as well as of the highest among the people in India—an acquaintance with their religion, which is founded on the Veda, and with their philosophy, which is founded on the Vedânta, is highly desirable.

 It is easy to make light of this, and to ask, as some statesmen have asked, even in Europe, What has religion, or what has philosophy, to do with politics?
 In India, in spite of all appearances to the contrary, and notwithstanding the indifference on religious matters so often paraded before the world by the Indians themselves, religion, and philosophy too, are great powers still.
 Read the account that has lately been published of two native statesmen, the administrators of two first-class states in Saurâsh_t_ra, Junâgadh, and Bhavnagar, Gokulaji and Gauri_s_ankara,[^343] and you will see whether the Vedânta is still a moral and a political power in India or not.

+[^343]:
+    "Life and Letters of Gokulaji Sampattirâma Zâlâ and his views of the Vedânta, by Manassukharâma Sûryarâma Tripâ_th_î."
+Bombay, 1881.

+    As a young man Gokulaji, the son of a good family, learned Persian and Sanskrit.
+His chief interest in life, in the midst of a most successful political career, was the "Vedânta."
+A little insight, we are told, into this knowledge turned his heart to higher objects, promising him freedom from grief, and blessedness, the highest aim of all.
+This was the turning-point of his inner life.
+When the celebrated Vedânti anchorite, Râma Bâvâ, visited Junâgadh, Gokulaji became his pupil.
+When another anchorite, Paramahansa Sa_kk_idânanda, passed through Junâgadh on a pilgrimage to Girnar, Gokulaji was regularly initiated in the secrets of the Vedânta.
+He soon became highly proficient in it, and through the whole course of his life, whether in power or in disgrace, his belief in the doctrines of the Vedânta supported him, and made him, in the opinion of English statesmen, the model of what a native statesman ought to be.

 But I claim even more for the Vedânta, and I recommend its study, not only to the candidates for the Indian Civil Service, but to all true students of philosophy.
 It will bring before them a view of life, different from all other views of life which are placed before us in the History of Philosophy.
 You saw how behind all the Devas or gods, the authors of the Upanishads discovered the Âtman or Self.
 Of that Self they predicated three things only, that it is, that it perceives, and that it enjoys eternal bliss.
 All other predicates were negative: it is not this, it is not that—it is beyond anything that we can conceive or name.

 But that Self, that Highest Self, the Paramâtman, could be discovered after a severe moral and intellectual discipline only, and those who had not yet discovered it were allowed to worship lower gods, and to employ more poetical names to satisfy their human wants.
 Those who knew the other gods to be but names or persons—_personae_ or masks, in the true sense of the word—pratîkas, as they call them in Sanskrit—knew also that those who worshipped these names or persons, worshipped in truth the Highest Self, though ignorantly.
 This is a most characteristic feature in the religious history of India.
 Even in the Bhagavadgîtâ, a rather popular and exoteric exposition of Vedântic doctrines, the Supreme Lord or Bhagavat himself is introduced as saying: "Even those who worship idols, worship me."[^344]

 But that was not all.
 As behind the names of Agni, Indra, and Pra_g_âpati, and behind all the mythology of nature, the ancient sages of India had discovered the Âtman—let us call it the objective Self—they perceived also behind the veil of the body, behind the senses, behind the mind, and behind our reason (in fact behind the mythology of the soul, which we often call psychology), another Âtman, or the subjective Self.
 That Self too was to be discovered by a severe moral and intellectual discipline only, and those who wished to find it, who wished to know, not themselves, but their Self, had to cut far deeper than the senses, or the mind, or the reason, or the ordinary Ego.
 All these too were Devas, bright apparitions—mere names—yet names meant for something.
 Much that was most dear, that had seemed for a time their very self, had to be surrendered, before they could find the Self of Selves, the Old Man, the Looker-on, a subject independent of all personality, an existence independent of all life.

+[^344]:
+    Professor Kuenen discovers a similar idea in the words placed in the mouth of Jehovah by the prophet Malachi, i.
+14: "For I am a great King, and my name is feared among the heathen."
+"The reference," he says, "is distinctly to the adoration already offered to Yahweh by the people, whenever they serve their own gods with true reverence and honest zeal.(A1) Even in Deuteronomy the adoration of these other gods by the nations is represented as a dispensation of Yahweh.
+Malachi goes a step further, and accepts their worship as a tribute which in reality falls to Yahweh—to Him, the Only True.
+Thus the opposition between Yahweh and the other gods, and afterward between the one true God and the imaginary gods, makes room here for the still higher conception that the adoration of Yahweh is the essence and the truth of all religion."
+"Hibbert Lectures," p.
+181.

+    A1: There is, we believe, not the slightest authority for reading Malachi in this way; any reader of the Old Testament is competent to judge for himself.—Am.
+Pubs.

 When that point had been reached, then the highest knowledge began to dawn, the Self within (the Pratyagâtman) was drawn toward the Highest Self (the Paramâtman), it found its true self in the Highest Self, and the oneness of the subjective with the objective Self was recognized as underlying all reality, as the dim dream of religion—as the pure light of philosophy.